ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

     \newpage

 .. index::
-   pair: Installation; Upgrading from a previous version
+   pair: Installing under z/OS  ; Upgrading from a previous version

 Upgrading from a previous version
 ---------------------------------